AI4WA/OpenOmniFramework/docs/Deployment/trial-on-cloud.md

 python3 storage.py --token your_token_from_step_0 --api_domain https://openomni.ai4wa.com
 ```

-Before we start the AI module, there are some pre configurations we need to do.
+Before we start the Agent module, there are some pre configurations we need to do.

-As provided functionalities within AI modules support OpenAI call, HuggingFace call, and there is also our provided
+As provided functionalities within Agent modules support OpenAI call, HuggingFace call, and there is also our provided
 emotion detection module.

 We need to get them setup first.

 *Setup OpenAI and HuggingFace Environment Variable*

-Create a `.env` file in `./AI` folder, and add the following content:
+Create a `.env` file in `./Agent` folder, and add the following content:

 ```bash
 HF_TOKEN=Your_HuggingFace_Token